AviatrixSystems/Docs/HowTos/tgw_faq.rst

  #.
 Out-of-the-box integration of AWS Transit Gateway and Direct Connect and Internet to re-use what has been built.
  #.
 Provides `Insane Mode high performance <https://docs.aviatrix.com/HowTos/insane_mode.html>`_  and feature rich hybrid network for connecting to on-prem.
  #.
 Support Bring Your Own Firewall to the edge VPC for inline traffic inspection (`Transit DMZ <https://docs.aviatrix.com/HowTos/transit_dmz_faq.html>`_.)
  #.
-Advanced mode for end to end encryption where Aviatrix gateways are deployed in the AWS Spoke VPCs Azure Spokes VNet.
+Advanced mode for end to end encryption where Aviatrix gateways are deployed in the AWS Spoke VPCs and Azure Spokes VNet.

 The AWS Transit Gateway Orchestrator is illustrated in the diagram below.